As a food handler, you play a crucial role in ensuring that food tastes good but is also safe for consumption.

 - after touching your face or other parts of your body

-- after coughing, sneezing, blowing your nose, or eating or drinking
+- after coughing, sneezing, blowing your nose, eating, or drinking

 - after using the restroom